“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 Nemo watched him eat every finger off his right hand.
 “You’re spilling blood.
 Sloppy work.”

 “Shut up!”
-Leo gnashed canines to split tendons and ligaments in his left pinky.
+Leo gnashed canines to split ligaments in his left pinky.
 He jerked his head to tear the digit from his palm.
-Tears, spit, and blood trickled down his face, neck, and chest.
+Blood, sweat, tears, and spit trickled down his face, neck, chest, and stomach.
 His tattoo’s color ran, leaving him bare-chested.
 Leo skipped his ring-finger and ate the rest, panting.
 When only his left ring-finger remained, he showed it to Nemo.
 Leo wore a gold ring.
 “I can’t eat this one,” said Leo.
 “My wife would kill me.”

 “Okay, okay!
 But I’m keeping the ring.”
 Leo pulled off the ring with his teeth.

-“How could I be attached to her body?” asked Leo.
+“How could I be attached to her body?” misunderstood Leo.
 “She won’t even fuck me.”

 “Women are the worst,” Leo stalled.
 “They don’t know a great guy like me when they see one.
 I didn’t get laid in high-school, and after high-school, women are just used-up sluts whose gaping cavities aren’t worth a damn.
 But I thought I’d lower myself to fucking one—I bought a wife from overseas.
-Cheap, ‘cause she came pregnant.
+Cheap ’cause she came pregnant.
 But even that worn-out bitch won’t fuck me!
 How could I possibly be attached to that husk?
-Maybe I’ll fuck my stepdaughter if she grows up hot.
+I’ll fuck my step-daughter if she’s hot enough in a year or two.
 It’s not like we’re related.”

 Nemo chuckled.
 “But you won’t eat the ring?”

 Leo put his ring-finger in his mouth.
-He cracked bones, tore flesh, and swallowed it whole.
+He cracked bones, tore skin, and swallowed it whole.
 “There!
 Urp—” Leo choked back vomit.
 “Fuckin’ showed you!”

 “You sure did,” said Nemo.